how vans old skool became the most important shoe in the world

-Even Yeezy, famed for his ride-or-die Adidas loyalty, can't resist the cosmic pull of the Old Skool. ("Some days I'm in my Yeezys, some days I'm in my Vans").
-Over the past couple of years, he's been spotted wearing a personalised pair.
-They might have been a little beat up (but in all honesty, how else should they be worn?), but Kanye has gone super intimate with his customisation, adding the line "I wish I could talk to my dad" onto the side of one of the soles.
+Even Yeezy, famed for his ride-or-die Adidas loyalty, can't resist the cosmic pull of the Old Skool. ("Some days I'm in my Yeezys, some days I'm in my Vans.")
+Over the past couple of years, he's been spotted wearing a personalized pair.
+They might have been a little beat up (but in all honesty, how else should they be worn?), but Kanye has gone super intimate with his customization, adding the line "I wish I could talk to my dad" onto the side of one of the soles.

 Over the course of four decades, the Old Skool's clean silhouette has practically begged to be drawn on and restyled by those who wear them.
-But nowadays, you're just as likely to see a luxury fashion house put their spin on the sneaker as you are to find a beat-up pair of Sharpie-customised ones at the skate park.
+But nowadays, you're just as likely to see a luxury fashion house put its spin on the sneaker as you are to find a beat-up pair of Sharpie-customized ones at the skate park.

 From Marc Jacobs to Star Wars, Supreme to Toy Story, the Old Skool silhouette has been revamped to cater to just about every possible sneaker wearer imaginable.
-The Opening Ceremony collaboration doused the usually basic colour schemes in coma-inducing levels of glitter that led to instant sell-outs, while a similar buyer reaction came when Supreme's camo version dropped.
+The Opening Ceremony collaboration doused the usually basic color schemes in coma-inducing levels of glitter that led to instant sellouts, while a similar buyer reaction came when Supreme's camo version dropped.
 Next up?
 Off-White.
-Virgil Abloh's hot as hell brand are taking a break from their endless Nike collab to create their beautiful, heavily branded version of it, set to drop in 2018.
+Virgil Abloh's hot as hell brand are taking a break from its endless Nike collab to create its beautiful, heavily branded version of it, set to drop in 2018.

-Colours may change, but the silhouette stays.
+Colors may change, but the silhouette stays.
 In fact, the only collaborator to switch up the Old Skool's style, and even so only slightly, was ALYX's Matthew Williams.
-With the exception of one statement metal eyelet and an embossed heel stitch, all Williams did was return to the sneaker's shorter toed version -- the kind last seen on the shelves around the Style 36 days.
+With the exception of one statement metal eyelet and an embossed heel stitch, all Williams did was return to the sneaker's shorter toed version — the kind last seen on the shelves around the Style 36 days.

-On the runway, even Dior Homme have paid homage to the striking skate sneaker, including a distinctly similar style in their rave-inspired autumn/winter 17 collection that's already been spotted on the brand's stalwart rep -- and Old Skool-wearer -- A$AP Rocky.
+On the runway, even Dior Homme have paid homage to the striking skate sneaker, including a distinctly similar style in its rave-inspired fall/winter 17 collection that's already been spotted on the brand's stalwart rep — and Old Skool-wearer — A$AP Rocky.

 It's homages like Dior Homme's that prove the skating sneaker is well and truly in its own half pipe.
-The Old Skool may have barely changed its own style over the past 40 years, but Vans' constant willingness to offer it up as a canvas for collaboration make it a simple, democratised symbol of what every brand should be doing in 2017.
+The Old Skool may have barely changed its own style over the past 40 years, but Vans's constant willingness to offer it up as a canvas for collaboration make it a simple, democratized symbol of what every brand should be doing in 2017.